Freely-Given-org/Bible_speaker_identification/outsideSources/GlyssenData/README.md

 Last downloaded: 2022-07-25

-The original file was released under a MIT license.
+The original files were released under a MIT license.

 These copies are simply included here for convenience so we can easily monitor exactly which data the JSON and other files were derived from.